nguyenhphilip/philintheblank/content/poems/hands/index.md

 could ever contain you?
 Who could hope to recreate
 what you have touched?
-God has made his attempts,
+God has made his attempts
 but the angel you once held
 wants nothing more
 than your hands again.